RP-315221/GMD1/Blog Posts/Milestone 1.md

 ## Whats next?
 After this work I have logically planned out my next moves and realized that my milestone order should be a bit different.
 Heres an updated list
 1. Player Model + Movement - done
-2. Traps and other game objects + interactions with the player
+2. Traps and their logic
-3. Level building + UI
+3. Level building
+4. UI & Game Logic